morse-simulator/morse/doc/morse/dev/adding_modifier.rst

 =====================

 The concept of a modifier is relatively simple.
-Their only function is to change the data stored in variables in the corresponding component, by using the concept of :doc:`hooks <../user/hooks>`.
+Their only function is to change the data stored in variables in the corresponding component, for example to add noise around the information, or by applying some generic geometric transformation.

 A modifier is defined by a Python script.
 The Python script is responsible for altering the data by changing directly the